cloudfoundry/docs-bosh/content/networks.md

 ### Prefix Delegation {: #prefix-delegation }

-From director release <director_version> and stemcell <stemcell_version> bosh supports prefix delegation.
-The concepts of static ip addresses (refer below for further clarifications regarding static ip addresses) and reserved addresses stay the same as explained above.
+Starting with Director release `<director_version>` and stemcell `<stemcell_version>`, BOSH supports prefix delegation.
+The concepts of static IP addresses and reserved addresses remain as described above.
-The prefix property will tell the bosh director to not assign single ip addresses for this network, but to assign prefix delegations with a given size.
+When the `prefix` property is set, the Director assigns prefix delegations of the specified size to VMs, rather than individual IP addresses.

-Example cloud config:
+**Example cloud config:**

 ```yaml
 networks: